-The number of mutual funds decreased slightly in 2016 and 2017, but assets under management grew.
-In 2017, there were 9,356 registered mutual funds (excluding exchange traded funds or ETFs, closed-end funds and unit investment trusts)—a slight decrease from 9,517 in 2015.
-Approximately 100 million U.S. households invest in mutual funds, with a total worth of $22.5 trillion in 2017, compared to $1 trillion in fund assets under management in 1990.
+The number of mutual funds decreased slightly in 2019, but assets under management grew.
+In 2019, there were 9,414 registered mutual funds (excluding exchange traded funds or ETFs, closed-end funds and unit investment trusts)—a slight decrease from 9,616 in 2018.
+Approximately 59.7 million U.S. households invested in mutual funds, with a total worth of $25.7 trillion in 2019, compared to $1 trillion in fund assets under management in 1990.

-These figures show that investment management is a resilient and growing business, having weathered the technology bubble in 2000, a three-year bear market following the collapse of the bubble, and the 2008 financial crisis—seen as the worst financial downturn since the Great Depression.
-The list of leading players is a long one, spanning well- capitalized divisions of investment banks, global insurance companies, multinational commercial banks, and independent behemoths such as Fidelity, Franklin-Templeton, and Capital Group.
+These figures show that investment management is a resilient and growing business, having weathered the technology bubble in 2000 (a three-year bear market following the collapse of the bubble), the 2008 financial crisis (seen as the worst financial downturn since the Great Depression), and the COVID-19 pandemic (which caused turbulence in financial markets around the world).
+The list of leading players is a long one, spanning well-capitalized divisions of investment banks, global insurance companies, multinational commercial banks, and independent behemoths such as Fidelity, Franklin Templeton, and Capital Group.

 Hedge Fund Sector